Dedicated and Experienced Truck Accident Attorneys

 Since there are so many factors at play in any automobile accident, assigning fault percentages can be a complicated and lengthy litigation process.
 Truck accidents have even more variables to consider.
 As experienced Macon truck injury lawyers, we understand everything that goes into making a successful claim stick and will aggressively fight to obtain the maximum possible damages for our clients.

 Nelson & Smith are experienced trucking accidents lawyers, and we know what goes into winning a case.
-Our legal team understands transportation regulations, both at the federal level and those of the state of Georgia.
+Our At understands transportation regulations, both at the federal level and those of the state of Georgia.
 Our truck accident attorneys consult the leading experts to analyze every facet of your case, from the road conditions and nature of the accident to the nuances of dealing with insurance companies.

 Taking a case to trial should never be the intention of a thoroughly established claim, but it’s important to prepare in the event that litigation is unavoidable.
 Nelson & Smith approaches every case as if we’re preparing for a lengthy trial and provide the most comprehensive representation possible.
 Your legal counsel should understand the challenges involved in a truck accident case.
 Victims in trucking collisions are not only battling to prove they are owed compensation, they often must contend with insurance companies that will look for any way possible to avoid paying for damages.